Make an easy beach shade

 - Tape measure

-Consult with the cloth expert at a local fabric store for their outdoor cloth recommendation to make your beach shade.
-You want one that allows air to flow through it, and can withstand the prolonged sun's heat, and harsh treatment from water.
-You need a fabric that holds up to mold and mildew, and dries fast.
-Ideally, you want a fabric, too, that handles abuse from food and drink stains.
+Consult with a cloth expert at a local fabric store.
+Ask them to recommend an good, hardly, outdoor cloth, and make sure you say what you are using it for.
+You want one that allows air to flow through it, but yet it can withstand the prolonged sun's heat, and harsh treatment from water.
+You need a fabric that holds up to mold and mildew, and dries quickly.
+Ideally, you want a fabric that can also handle abuse from food and drink stains.

-- 1Measure the cloth and cut it into panels:three pieces of 1-yard square, with the solid color panel to be cut also into a 1-yard square panel.
-You will use the 1-foot X 1-yard left over from the solid color piece for a design later.Advertisement
+- 1three pieces of 1-yard square, with the solid color panel to be cut also into a 1-yard square panel.
+You will use the 1-foot X 1-yard left over from the solid color piece for a design later.Measure the cloth and cut it into panels:Advertisement

-- 2Sew a half-inch hem around each panel.
-You can also use and iron-on adhesive in place of sewing the hem.They are available at any fabric store.Advertisement
+- 2They are available at any fabric store.Sew a half-inch hem around each panel.
+You can also use an iron-on adhesive in place of sewing the hem.Advertisement

-- 7Insert the rods into the "tubes" you have created.Since you cut each garden cane rod to a 4-foot length, each one should stick out about a foot so that you can stick your beach shade-windbreak into the sand, securing it into place.Advertisement
+- 7Since you cut each garden cane rod to a 4-foot length, each one should stick out about a foot so that you can stick your beach shade-windbreak into the sand, securing it into place.Insert the rods into the "tubes" you have created.Advertisement

 Now get outdoors, head for the beach, and enjoy your time on the sand and in the water!
 You have a functional work of art that you have created.
 It will hopefully last you many summers, providing you protection from the sun and wind.
 Have fun!